Self Care In The Form of Reading

 Consider finding one of your favorite books translated into that language and reading it this way.

-Also read: How To Be In Control Of Your Happiness
+Also read article on control of your happiness: How To Be In Control Of Your Happiness

 Perhaps you’re interested in going to more author readings in your area.
 See if you can sign up for updates at your local bookstores so that you know when authors are coming to a town near you.
 This gives you time to catch up on their past books as you gear up to hear them read an excerpt from their newest.
 Invite a friend and go out for a bite to eat afterwards.
 Reading is often a solitary experience but it doesn’t have to be.
 There are ways to make reading a social activity.
 Start a book club amongst your friends or a book group chat with a few people to keep each other updated only on books.
 Fall into the rabbit hole of BookTubers, readers on YouTube talking all about the books they read and why or why not they clicked with those books.